 - Social media and technology in the workplace

-Tawny’s experience working with judges across the country at the trial and appellate levels provides her with a unique level of insight as to the ins-and-outs of state and federal litigation.
-Outside the adversarial setting she counsels clients on best practices to minimize potential litigation with current and former employees, including preparation of separation agreements and drafting and revising policy handbooks.
+Tawny's experience working with judges across the country at the trial and appellate levels provides her with a unique level of insight as to the ins and outs of state and federal litigation.
+Outside the adversarial setting, she counsels clients on best practices to minimize potential litigation with current and former employees including preparing separation agreements and drafting and revising policy handbooks.

-Tawny serves as editor of Verrill's Labor & Employment Blog, Taking Care of HR Business, and regularly presents to employers, human resources professionals, and peers on trending issues, best practices, and industry-specific concerns.
-Tawny created the HR Law 101 Series to provide individuals that are new to Human Resources with guidance on best practices regarding issues that frequently develop.
+Tawny serves as editor of Verrill's Employment & Labor Group blog, Taking Care of HR Business, and regularly presents to employers, human resources professionals, and peers on trending issues, best practices, and industry-specific concerns.
+Tawny created the HR Law 101 Series to provide individuals who are new to human resources with guidance on best practices regarding issues that frequently develop.

-Outside the office, Tawny enjoys reading fiction; exploring art museums and the Maine coast; experiencing Portland’s myriad drinking, dining, and cultural options; travelling; and spending time with her daughter.
+Outside the office, Tawny enjoys reading fiction; exploring art museums and the Maine coast; experiencing Portland's myriad drinking, dining, and cultural options; traveling; and spending time with her daughter.

 - Pace University School of Law (J.D., magna cum laude)